The Christ Foundation - Funder Overview

 -

-Collaborative Funding: The foundation explicitly favors applications demonstrating "financial commitments from other organizations," suggesting they prefer to be part of a larger funding coalition rather than sole funders.
+Collaborative Funding: The foundation explicitly favours applications demonstrating "financial commitments from other organisations," suggesting they prefer to be part of a larger funding coalition rather than sole funders.

 -